 Experience the magic of herbs

 Many people with sleep apnea don’t realize that certain foods like herbs can have a magical effect on sleep disturbance.
-Because of this reason, using herbs is one popular example of eating different foods as home remedies for sleep apnea.
+Using herbs is one popular example of eating different foods as home remedies for sleep apnea.
 For example, adaptogen herbs like maca, ginseng and rhodiola can help with weight loss.

-Honey has anti-inflammatory properties that help reduce swelling and lubricate the throat.
-It also helps in weight loss programs.
+In addition to herbs, honey is recommended for dealing with the effects of sleep apnea.
+It has anti-inflammatory properties which help reduce swelling and lubricate the throat.
+Honey is also effective when used in weight loss programs.

-Relaxation techniques help promote sound sleep.
-Herbs that help the body relax include honey and chamomile, an herb that has sedative properties.
+Relaxation techniques go a long way to promote sound sleep.
+Try using herbs that help the body relax– like chamomile for instance, an herb known for its’ sedative properties.

-Other relaxation-related herbs include Ayurveda, cinnamon and lavender.
-Anti-inflammatory herbs also include garlic, peppermint and turmeric.
+Other relaxation-related herbs include ashwagandha, cinnamon and lavender.
+Anti-inflammatory herbs include garlic, peppermint and turmeric.
 Valerian has been the subject of much research and is notable for being a natural sleep aid as effective as some prescription drugs.

 Abstain from sleep-robbing chemicals

 There are common chemicals that have become part of everyday living for many people who suffer from sleep disorders like apnea.
 Many of these chemicals are really drugs that have negative consequences for us, and the connection between them and sleep apnea often go unnoticed.
-There are many home remedies for sleep apnea that include changing our lifestyle.
+However, there are also effective home remedies for sleep apnea that center on changing our lifestyle.

 For example, coffee, tea and many sodas contain the stimulant caffeine.
 Drinking these before bedtime causes the body to resist the natural tendency to slow down and approach the sleep cycle that is signaled by our system’s circadian rhythms.